abhilashtengli/tradeflow/README.md

 - **Role-Based Authentication**: Different user roles (Buyer, Seller, Transporter, Freight Forwarder) enable tailored access to features.
 - **Container Booking**: Sellers connect with freight forwarders to book vessel containers and manage shipments.
 - **Transport Coordination**: Sellers can assign transporters to deliver goods from the manufacturer to the port.
+- **Travel Distance Calculation**: Uses Google Maps API to calculate the travel distance between the manufacturer and port.
+Based on the distance, the commute price is automatically calculated.
 - **Secure APIs**: Routes are protected using middleware for enhanced security.
 - **User Authentication**: Secure user sign-up and sign-in with `NextAuth`.